Guests

 Expert WE BELIEVE YOU

-Johanna Wiest has been a consultant on domestic and sexual violence at TERRE DES FEMMES since June 2023.
-For many years, she has also been volunteering with the Traumanetz Berlin victims' council.
-She is particularly committed to violence prevention among young people, education on domestic and sexual violence, and support for mothers affected by violence.
-In May 2024, she conducted the first nationwide survey on post-separation violence and institutional violence in visitation and custody matters at TERRE DES FEMMES.
+Since June 2023, Johanna Wiest has been working as a specialist on domestic and sexualized violence at TERRE DES FEMMES.
+For many years, she has also been volunteering with the advisory council for survivors at Traumanetz Berlin.
+She is particularly committed to violence prevention among young people, raising awareness about domestic and sexualized violence, and supporting mothers affected by violence.
+In May 2024, she conducted TERRE DES FEMMES’ first nationwide survey on post-separation violence and institutional violence in custody and visitation matters.